borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 Your pip binary may have a different name than "pip3".
 Make sure you're using Python 3, as borgmatic does not support Python 2.

-The next step is to ensure that borgmatic's commands are on your system `PATH`, so that you can run borgmatic:
+The next step is to ensure that borgmatic's commands available are on your system `PATH`, so that you can run borgmatic:

 ```bash
 echo export 'PATH="$PATH:/root/.local/bin"' >> ~/.bashrc